FEALPy: A Cross-platform Intelligent Numerical Simulation Engine: Numerical Examples

 with appropriate boundary conditions.
 Recovering $\sigma$ from limited boundary data is notoriously ill-posed, requiring innovative approaches that combine mathematical regularization with data-driven learning.

 \paragraph{The $\gamma$-deepDSM approach.} Inspired by DDSM\cite{GUO2021}, a novel operator learning framework termed $\gamma$-deepDSM\cite{ZHENG2024} was proposed integrating a learnable preconditioning operator with a neural network for enhanced reconstruction.
-The method consists of two synergistic components (as shown in Fig. \ref{fig:gamma-deepDSM}): \begin{enumerate} \item Preprocessing via Learnable Fractional Laplace-Beltrami Operator \cite{MATEUSZ2017}.
+The method consists of two synergistic components (Figure~ \ref{fig:gamma-deepDSM}): \begin{enumerate} \item Preprocessing via Learnable Fractional Laplace-Beltrami Operator \cite{MATEUSZ2017}.
 Boundary data $\xi_l = g_{D,l} - \Lambda_{\sigma_0} g_{N,l}$ is transformed using an fLB operator with learnable fractional orders $\gamma_l$:

 where $\lambda_k, \psi_k$ are eigenvalues and eigenfunctions of the Laplace-Beltrami operator.
 This step acts as a preconditioner to amplify high-frequency features critical for reconstruction. \item Feature Mapping via Neural Network.
 The preprocessed data $\{\phi_l\}_{l=1}^L$, obtained by solving: